 - (1) Purpose.
 The utilization analysis is designed to evaluate the representation of individuals with disabilities in the sponsor's apprentice workforce grouped by major occupation group.
-If individuals with disabilities are represented in the sponsor's apprentice workforce in any given major occupation group at a rate less than the utilization goal, the sponsor must take specific measures outlined in paragraphs (E) and (F) of this section. - (2) Apprentice workforce analysis- - (a) Process.
+If individuals with disabilities are represented in the sponsor's apprentice workforce in any given major occupation group at a rate less than the utilization goal, the sponsor must take specific measures outlined in paragraphs (E) and (F) of this section, consistent with federal law and the U.S. Constitution. - (2) Apprentice workforce analysis- - (a) Process.
 Sponsors are required to analyze the representation of individuals with disabilities within their apprentice workforce by occupation.
 This is a two-step process.
-First, as required in part 5 of this plan, each sponsor must group all apprentices in its registered apprenticeship program according to the

-- occupational titles represented in its registered apprenticeship program.
-Next, for each occupation represented, the sponsor must identify the number of apprentices with disabilities. - (b) Schedule of evaluation.
+First, as required in part 5 of this plan, each sponsor must group all apprentices in its registered apprenticeship program according to the occupational titles represented in its registered apprenticeship program.
+Next, for each occupation represented, the sponsor must identify the number of apprentices with disabilities, consistent with federal law and the U.S. Constitution. - (b) Schedule of evaluation.
 The sponsor must conduct its apprentice workforce analysis at each compliance review, and again if and when three years have passed without a compliance review.
-This updated workforce analysis, grouped according to major occupation group, should then be compared to the utilization goal established under paragraph (A) of this section.
+This updated workforce analysis, grouped according to major occupation group, should then be compared to the utilization goal established under paragraph (A) of this section, consistent with federal law and the U.S. Constitution.